 The Greenfield-Central Community School Corporation provides a formal assessment program to measure a student's aptitude as well as their skill development.
 The major purpose of this assessment program is to provide teachers and parents information to help students learn.
-One component of the assessment program is the ISTEP+ test, which is given to Indiana students in grades 3, 4, 5, 6, 7, & 8.
-ISTEP+ test results will be shared with the parents via the Department of Education's Turnleaf website.
+One component of the assessment program is the ILEARN test, which is given to Indiana students in grades 3, 4, 5, 6, 7, & 8.
+ILEARN test results will be shared with the parents via the Department of Education's website.
 Parents may receive a paper copy by contacting the school office.
 Students participate in a variety of other assessments, depending on their grade level.
 The grade three students will take the IREAD 3 assessment.
 This assessment determines whether the student will progress to fourth grade or be retained.
-Other assessments include: InView, NWEA, mClass (DIBELS), SAGES for High Ability, and Writing Benchmarks.
+Other assessments include: CoGAT, NWEA, and SAGES for High Ability.
 Parents are encouraged to help their youngsters to be prepared for all of these tests by making sure the children receive an opportunity to rest and eat a good breakfast.